geraldmc/torch-draft-final_project/README.md

-i) `main.ipynb`: this notebook is used to alter, train, evaluate, and test a ResNet-50 model for k-folds.
+i) `main.ipynb`: this notebook is used to alter, train, evaluate, and test a Pytorch ResNet-50 model for k-folds.
 The notebook was developed to be run on Colab and includes dependencies specific to that environment.